ringo/ringowiki/README.txt

-This is a minimal wiki demo app for RingoJS using Hibernate storage package.
+This is a minimal wiki demo app for RingoJS using ringo-sqlstore.

 To run it init the DB (MySQL), e.g.: